Home > Campaigns > Super > Climate Wreckers Index

 Santos

-Whitehaven
+Whitehaven Coal

 Whitehaven Coal is the biggest undiversified coal mining company on the Australian share market.
 Whitehaven’s plans to massively expand the coal industry are completely at odds with the Paris Agreement goal of limiting global warming to 1.5ºC.

-Whitehaven’s existing Maules Creek coal mine is one of Australia’s most controversial mining projects and was strongly opposed by local farmers and Gomeroi traditional owners.
+Whitehaven’s existing Maules Creek coal mine is one of Australia’s most controversial mining projects and was strongly opposed by local farmers and Gomeroi Traditional Owners.
 Despite a massive community campaign that included a two year blockade, Whitehaven bulldozed hundreds of hectares of critically endangered forest that provide important habitat for rare and endangered species like the Superb Parrot, Regent Honeyeater and Squirrel Glider.

 Lock the Gate Alliance has compiled a comprehensive list of Whitehaven’s law-breaking over the last 10 years.
 This compilation shows the company and its subsidiaries have been found guilty or investigated 35 times and incurred almost $1.5 million in total penalties.